iyappangithubacc/Youtube_project/README.md

 **Tools and Libraries used:**

-1. **Python:**
+**1. Python:**

     Widely-used, high-level programming language known for simplicity, readability, extensive libraries, and versatility in web development, scientific computing, AI, and automation.
 Supports dynamic typing and automatic memory management.

-2. **YouTube API:**
+**2. YouTube API:**

     The YouTube API provides access to YouTube's vast data, allowing developers to fetch channel details, playlists, videos, and comments.
 With the `googleapiclient` library, interactions with Google APIs, YouTube are simplified, streamlining data retrieval for analysis and processing.

-**MongoDB:**
+**3. MongoDB:**

       MongoDB is a widely used NoSQL database storing data in JSON format documents, prized for scalability and ease of use. `pymongo` is its Python driver, facilitating interaction with MongoDB databases, enabling seamless data storage and retrieval in Python applications.

-**PostgreSQL:**
+**4. PostgreSQL:**

   PostgreSQL is a robust relational database management system, used alongside MongoDB in this project for structured data storage. `Psycopg2` acts as the Python adapter for PostgreSQL, enabling efficient communication and data exchange between Python applications and PostgreSQL databases.